cfug/dio/README.md

 ### Multiple files upload

-There are two ways to add multiple files to ` FormData`， the only difference is that upload keys are different for array types。
+There are two ways to add multiple files to `FormData`, the only difference is that upload keys are different for array type.

 ```dart
 FormData.fromMap({